jorishr/linux-notes/ubuntu_server/server-setup_nodejs.md

 adduser <user>

 usermod -aG sudo <user>
-//-> -a for append, -G for list of groups, adds the user to the group "sudo" which is configured for admin priviliges
+//-> -a for append, -G for list of groups, adds the user to the group "sudo" which is configured for admin privileges
 ```
 ### UFW Firewall
 Once enabled the firewall will block access to all services, unless specified otherwise.